aruethe2/rstudiogit/README.md

 # rstudiogit

-This is my Git/RStudio presentation
+This is my great Git/RStudio presentation